apiato/apiato/docs/_docs/C.features/tests-helpers.md

 order: 13
 ---

-apiato provides amazing helper functions, for faster and more enjoyable testing experience.
+apiato is built on top of the [Laravel's default Tests](https://laravel.com/docs/5.4/http-tests), and provides some awesome helper functions, for faster and more enjoyable testing experience.

-With the apiato testing helpers, all you have to do in your tests is prepare the data you want to send to an endpoint, use the http caller function to make your call, and start adding your custom assertions.
-Everything else is taken care of my apiato.
+With apiato you just prepare the data you want to send, make a the call with single function and start asserting the resopnse.
+Everything else is set for you.

 ## Tests properties: